Answered By: Jennifer Harris Last Updated: Jun 16, 2017 Views: 394

 When you paraphrase, you use your own words.
-This is usually preferable to direct quotes because the information gets neatly in your own style of writing.
-It also shows that you really do understand what the author is saying.
-However, you must take care that you don't change the meaning.
-Even when you use your own words, you must still acknowledge where you got the idea from by including a text citation.
+This is usually preferable to direct quotes because the information is written in your own style, but you must be careful not to change the meaning.
+When paraphrasing, you must still acknowledge where you got the idea from by including a parenthetical citation.

 When citing paraphrased information, APA requires you to include the author and date.
 It is also recommended (but not required) that you include the page number.
 See APA manual (6th ed.), pp. 171 and the APA Style Blog for more information.

 Examples of Citing Paraphrased Information at the Beginning of a Sentence

 A study (Krankenstein, 2006) reported that empirical research was identified.

 Bass and Avolio (2008) disputed on the findings.

 Several dissertations (Annan, 2010; Batson-George, 2008; Long, 2007) examined the issues.

 "Tech Trends" (2010) identified a number of social media applications.